 Denver, officially the City and County of Denver, is the capital of Colorado and the largest city in the state.
-It's also the second most populous county in Colorado behind El Paso County.
+Denver is also the most populous city within a 500-mile radius.

 The most common ancestry groups in Denver are Mexican (31.2%), German (14.6%), Irish (9.7%), English (8.9%) and Italian (4.0%).
 23.5% of Denver's population speaks Spanish at home.